"Scheme-theoretic images" of morphisms of stacks: Scheme-theoretic images

 (3) It follows easily from (2) that the formation of scheme-theoretic images is {\em fpqc} local on the target, so that the condition of being scheme-theoretically dominant, or surjective, may be checked {\em fpqc} locally on the target.

 (4) If $g:X\to Y$ is quasi-compact then the scheme-theoretic image of $fg$ is a closed subscheme of the scheme-theoretic image of $f$.
-If $g: X \to Y$ is quasi-compact and scheme-theoretically dominant (e.g.\ {\em fpqc}), then $\cO_Z \to f_* \cO_Y$ and $\cO_Z \to (fg)_* \cO_X$ have the same kernel, and hence the scheme-theoretic images of $f$ and $fg$ coincide.
+If $g$ is furthermore scheme-theoretically dominant (e.g.\ {\em fpqc}), then $\cO_Z \to f_* \cO_Y$ and $\cO_Z \to (fg)_* \cO_X$ have the same kernel, and hence the scheme-theoretic images of $f$ and $fg$ coincide.

 In particular, if $g: X \to Y$ is quasi-compact and scheme-theoretically dominant (resp.\ surjective), then $f$ is scheme-theoretically dominant (resp.\ surjective) if and only if the composite $fg$ is scheme-theoretically dominant (resp.\ surjective).